The Sanford Museum is excited for our new SciDome Theater. Our new Spitz SciDome IQ 2400 projector has replaced our 1951 Spitz A-1 projector.

 Celebrate the holiday season, by learning about life at the North Pole.
 We’ll see how the movement of constellations, sun, and moon differ from what we see at our latitude.

-Our public planetarium shows will be held every Sunday and Wednesday at 4:00 p.m. beginning January 21.
+Our public planetarium shows are held every Sunday and Wednesday at 4:00 p.m.

 Planetarium shows can also be reserved by appointment for groups of 10 or more, on weekdays.